philipptempel/matlab-projectmanagement/index.md

 Per definition, a project is uniquely defined by its path so no two projects can share the same path (however, `project b` may be in a subdirectory of `project a`).

-### Activating a Project
+### Opening a Project

-Activating a project means activating every dependency and then activating the project itself.
+Opening a project means making sure every dependency is pushed to the MATLAB search path and lastly our main project is pushed to the MATLAB search path, too.
-During activation process, a `projpath.m` is searched which must return a cell array of paths that should be added to MATLAB search path for the project to work correctly.
+During opening process, a `projpath.m` is searched which must return a cell array of paths that should be added to MATLAB search path for the project to work correctly.
 If the MATLAB search path was successfully updated, the `startup.m` function of the project is run (if it exists), inside of which you can run any startup routines.
 Lastly, the current working directory is changed to the project's root folder.